 At a national level it is apparent that Government has moved away from the National Industrial Strategy and the need for Local Enterprise Partnerships to prepare Local Industrial Strategies, in favour of the new Plan for Growth and Levelling Up approach.
 There is however an existing body of economic evidence and work undertaken by the Enterprise M3 LEP looking at the basis for a Local Industrial Strategy (LIS) in the area.
-It therefore remains helpful to review this information set out in the Local Industrial Strategy; Developing Our Approach which represents a key stage in developing the emerging LIS and sets out the broad approach, issues and themes in moving towards a strategy.
+It therefore remains helpful to review this information set out in the Local Industrial Strategy; Developing Our Approach.

-The document outlines the long term strategic priorities around which the LIS will be built and reflects the LEP priority areas of Digital; Exports; Places; Innovation; Enterprise; Clean Growth; Skills - all identified in the Strategic Economic Plan and with a defined focus on enhancing productivity.
-It further recognises that a number of the LIS priorities cover more than one of the overall LEP priorities and are interconnected, and that the role of the LIS will outline interventions which are mutually supportive.
+The document outlines the long-term strategic priorities around which the LIS will be built and reflects the LEP priority areas of Digital; Exports; Places; Innovation; Enterprise; Clean Growth; Skills - all identified in the Strategic Economic Plan and with a defined focus on enhancing productivity.